Sierra-Alpha/desert/docs/project-report.md

    replicating to any machine that has internet access.

  - **Including files from the root of the stow folder**
-   As part of the package setup I went through and added license file to all the repositories and relevant source files.
-But this lead to an interesting situtaion that conflicted with how GNU Stow works, it doen't expect there to be any files in the directory that stow is called from, only directories this caused anerror running the stow part of the config
+   As part of the package setup I went through and added a license file to all the repositories and relevant source files.
+But this led to an interesting situation that conflicted with how GNU Stow works, it doesn't expect there to be any files in the directory that stow is called from, only directories this caused an error running the stow part of the config

    **Solution**
    Use the Unix supported concept of globs for directory wildcarding in the form